kaur-vandana/kv.restful-web-services/src/main/java/com/kaur/vandana/rest/webservices/kv/restfulwebservices/ReadMe.md

+# AutoConfiguration

+Spring Boot auto-configuration attempts to automatically configure your Spring application based on the jar dependencies that you have added.
+For example, if HSQLDB is on your classpath, and you have not manually configured any database connection beans, then Spring Boot auto-configures an in-memory database.

+You need to opt-in to auto-configuration by adding the @EnableAutoConfiguration or @SpringBootApplication annotations to one of your @Configuration classes.

+[Tip]
+You should only ever add one @SpringBootApplication or @EnableAutoConfiguration annotation.

 # REST
 REpresentational State Transfer, REST is a style of software architecture for distributed hypermedia systems
 - REST is just a style of how you design your resources and how you expose them using HTTP.
 - REST aims to make best use of HTTP

 Each resource would have an URI - Uniform Resources Identifier we can have different representations for each resource.

 example :

 - POST     /users         -- create a user
 - GET      /users         -- retrieves all users